swrlab/swrlab/PRINCIPLES.md

 - Done

 Progress should be tracked and commented on in issues, even when already discussed in separate chat groups, to enable research and follow-ups in the future (searchability).

-## Inclusivity & Neutral Terminology

-We aspire our products and services to be accessible and usable by everyone.

-We only use neutral and inclusive names for our services and in our code and documentation.
-We advocate and educate others, whenever we come across occurrences of avoidable terms.

-## Sustainability

-We pay attention to the ecological footprint our digital applications create.
-It is essential for us to use carbon-neutral cloud providers, cleaner regions, and use efficient shared hosting solutions like serverless to optimize our consumption.

 ## Service Architecture